-Using Petalinux to Create Linux Boot Files
+Using PetaLinux to Create Linux Boot Files

-It is possible to generate all the Linux boot files using PetaLinux as shown in PetaLinux Tools Documentation Workflow Tutorial (UG1156).
+It is possible to generate all the Linux boot files using PetaLinux as shown in PetaLinux Tools Documentation: Workflow Tutorial (UG1156).
 The overall workflow while using PetaLinux is the same, but there are a few additional steps for generating Linux boot files for use with the SDSoC environment.
-Because of this, we have provided a BSP for zc702 that is configured for use with SDSoC environment.
+Because of this, we have provided a BSP for ZC702 that is configured for use with the SDSoC environment.

-If your platform clock sources include an FCLK_CLK port from a processing_system7 IP block, you must modify the device tree as described in the previous section.
+If your platform clock sources include an FCLK_CLK port from a processing_system7 IP block, you must modify the device tree as described in Device Tree

-To build a Petalinux image for zc702 that can be used with the SDSoC environment, follow these steps.
+To build a PetaLinux image for ZC702 that can be used with the SDSoC environment, follow these steps.

-1. Create a new Petalinux project using the supplied BSP.
+1. Create a new PetaLinux project using the supplied BSP.

-\$ petalinux-create -t project /path/to/Xilinx-ZC702-SDSoC-2015.2.1.bsp
+\$ petalinux-create -t project /path/to/Xilinx-ZC702-SDSoC-2016.1.bsp

 - 2. Build the project.

 - \$ petalinux-build

-- 3. Wrap the generated kernel and rootfs with a u-boot header.
+- 3. Wrap the generated kernel and rootfs with a U-Boot header.